ombulabs/blog/_posts/2020-09-15-knowledge-bases.md

 Regardless of the tool you choose to power your knowledge base, make sure it is easily accessible to your team, you have good procedures in place to add and remove content, as well as reviewing the structure, the content is kept up to date and the knowledge base integrates nicely with your other systems.

-Knowledge bases are particularly important for remote teams and are a great way to store your teams knowledge.
+Knowledge bases are particularly important for remote teams and are a great way to store your team's knowledge.